 Amenorrhea can occur for a number of reasons as part of the normal course of life, such as pregnancy, breast-feeding or menopause.
 Or, it may occur as a result of medications or a medical problem including:

 If at least three consecutive menstrual periods are missed or if you've never had a menstrual period and are 16 years or older, it is important to see a healthcare professional.
-As with any condition, early diagnosis and treatment as soon as possible is very important.
+As with any condition, early diagnosis and treatment is very important.

 Any woman can develop dysmenorrhea, but those who are at an increased risk include: